 Deteriminstic Methods.
 Two widely used deterministic approaches are greedy and beam search which aim to select the text continuation with highest probability based on the model's probability distribution p{θ} .
-However, solely maximizing the output probability often leads to dullness (Li et al., 2016) and degeneration (Fan et al., 2018; Holtzman et al., 2020) in the generated text.
+However, solely maximizing the output probability often leads to dullness [20] and degeneration [10, 13] in the generated text.